Nico-GS/Mediscreen/README.md

 <h4> MySQL </h4>

-Before, create a database called "mediscreen".
+Before, create a MySQL database called "mediscreen".
 To import the database into MySQL you can use the MySQL Workbench tool or by command line :
 <code>mysql -u [user] -p mediscreen < mediscreen_patient.sql</code>